nodemailer/nodemailer/README.md

 **Compatibility notice**

-Some sendmail implementations require all line endings to be &lf;LF&gt; while Nodemailer uses &lf;CR&gt;&lf;LF&gt; - in this case you can not use the sendmail option.
+Some sendmail implementations require all line endings to be &lt;LF&gt; while Nodemailer uses &lt;CR&gt;&lt;LF&gt; - in this case you can not use the sendmail option.

 ### DKIM Signing